OpenNMT/OpenNMT-tf/docs/configuration.md

 # The directory is created if it does not exist.
 model_dir: toy-ende

+# (optional) Enable automatic parameters based on the selected model.
+# Can also be set with the command line option --auto_config.
+auto_config: true

 data:
   # (required for train run type).
   train_features_file: data/toy-ende/src-train.txt